 Every three years, the Smithsonian’s National Portrait Gallery invites artists to participate in the most prestigious portrait contest in the country: the juried Outwin Boochever Portrait Competition.
 In 2016, its fourth iteration, jurors selected 43 winning works from more than 2,500 entries.
 The resulting exhibition has become a pivotal marker because, for the first time ever, the Portrait Gallery has sent it on tour.
 The Ackland Art Museum is honored to host The Outwin: American Portraiture Today and will be the exhibition’s final venue.

-The first-prize winner of the 2016 Outwin Boochever Portrait Competition, Amy Sherald has gained significant prominence recently as the official portraitist of First Lady Michelle Obama.
+The first-prize winner of the 2016 Outwin Boochever Portrait Competition, Amy Sherald has gained significant prominence recently as the commissioned artist for the official portrait of former First Lady Michelle Obama.
 The Outwin marks Sherald’s return to UNC-Chapel Hill; she had her first solo exhibition in 2011 at UNC’s Sonya Haynes Stone Center for Black Culture and History.